BAK2K3/hard-drivers/TESTING.md

 > Non-Functional Requirements
 >    * Encourage and Allow User Engagement
->        * Engagement is done through completing an simple and intuitive enquiry form &#x2611;
+>        * Engagement is done through completing a simple and intuitive enquiry form &#x2611;
 >        * The ability to engage is clear and stands out from other interactive aspects of the site &#x2611;
 >    * Present Cost Approach
 >        * Communicate that the computer is customer budget based &#x2611;
 >        * Be transparent about cost of additional services and peripherals &#x2611;
 >    * Instil User Confidence
 >        * The branding is clear, distinguishable, and recognisable &#x2611;
 >        * Relate to and refer to the customer &#x2611;
 >        * The website is minimalistic where necessary, intuitive, and user friendly &#x2611;